 8. Eight creative nights

 Hanukkah celebrations do have a few requirements.
-We light candles, recite blessings, and then the sky’s the limit: act out the Hanukkah story in full costume, or with just the props from around your house; designate a movie night; do arts and crafts or, frankly, anything you enjoy that adds to the joy of the holiday.
-Every night is an opportunity for a special event.
+We light candles, recite blessings, but aside from that, the sky’s the limit!
+Act out the Hanukkah story in full costume or with props from around your house, designate a movie night, make arts and crafts, or, frankly, do anything you enjoy that adds to the joy of the holiday.
+Every night is an opportunity for a special event!

-Most important, may we all make the most of the opportunities this holiday provides, using them to have the happiest and most joyous Hanukkah season ever.
+Most importantly, may we all make the most of the opportunities this holiday provides, using them to have the happiest, most joyous Hanukkah season ever.